-- 16.28 Staff are asked to report the following to the DFAP director: - i. failure by a supplier to meet The Community Relations Council's requirements, in terms of quality, quantity or delivery; - ii. all requests by a supplier to vary the terms of a contract after it has been agreed; - iii. occasions where the prices or other terms offered by a preferred supplier or under a contract appear to be less favourable than is available elsewhere in the marketplace. iv. new sources of supply, new products or services that may meet

-The Community Relations Council's needs;

-- v. instances of outstandingly good work by suppliers; and - vi. ideas for further streamlining and for improving The Community Relations Council's efficiency.
+- 16.28 Staff are asked to report the following to the Finance Manager or Governance, Admin and Assistant Finance Manager : - i. failure by a supplier to meet The Community Relations Council's requirements, in terms of quality, quantity or delivery; - ii. all requests by a supplier to vary the terms of a contract after it has been agreed; - iii. occasions where the prices or other terms offered by a preferred supplier or under a contract appear to be less favourable than is available elsewhere in the marketplace. iv. new sources of supply, new products or services that may meet - The Community Relations Council's needs; - v. instances of outstandingly good work by suppliers; and - vi. ideas for further streamlining and for improving The Community Relations Council's efficiency.